UPPMAX/programming_formalisms/docs/deployment/deploy.md

 - [Build Systems Course](https://github.com/PDC-support/build-systems-course)

-## Start a Git/GitHub repo from persnonal existing project
+## Start a Git/GitHub repo from personal existing project

 - Many projects/scripts start as something for personal use, but expands to be distributed.
 - Let's start in that end and be prepared.